ljunggren/boozang-docs/README.md

 **Running a test**

-To run a test, simply type
+To run a test, type

 `docker run --rm -v "$(pwd):/var/boozang/" styrman/boozang-runner "[tokenized-test-url]"`

 **Getting the latest image**

-The boozang-runner image will be cached so to make sure you are running the latest Docker image, simply type
+The boozang-runner image will be cached so to make sure you are running the latest Docker image, type

 `docker pull styrman/boozang-runner:latest`